jeffpar/pcjs/software/pcx86/sw/books/inside_the_ibm_pc/index.md

 diskette was a single-sided diskette containing the contents of Diskette #3.
 We have preserved all three sides as separate single-sided 160Kb disk images.

-In addition, we were unable to successfully read the entire contents of Diskette #3, due to its age, so the files on that diskette are unfortunately incomplete.
+WARNING: We were unable to successfully read the entire contents of Diskette #3, due to its age, so the files on that diskette are unfortunately incomplete.

 {% include machine.html id="ibm5150" %}